Madison Theatre: History

+The theatre opened in 1920 as a silent picture and vaudeville venue.
+It had 1,600 seats.

+It was added to the National Register of Historic Places on November 21, 1980.

+The Madison Theatre closed in the 1980s.
+It reopened as a comedy club and then again in 1992 as a dinner theatre.

+From 1996 to 2002, the Theatre was revived under the management of Jay Goldberg Events & Entertainment.
+Over 200 concerts took place during this period including live performances by George Winston, Ray Charles, The Smashing Pumpkins, Creed, REO Speedwagon, Fiona Apple, Todd Rundgren, moe., Govt' Mule, and Mudvayne.
+The theatre closed in 2003.

 On June 4, 2016, firefighters were called to the theater around 10:30 P.M. for a significant fire that had broken out on or around the stage area.
 Officials stated the fire had been deliberately set, with damage estimated to be about $500,000.

 On July 27, 2016, the City of Peoria filed a condemnation notification for the building.
 City inspectors reexamined the building on August 25.
 As most necessary repairs were complete at that time, the city's assistant community development director stated, "we'll likely dismiss the demolition case" after additional minor repairs were made.